 Programs of Study OVERVIEW Programs and Curricula Barton Community College offers a comprehensive curriculum including: transfer opportunities, career technical education programs, general education coursework, certificate and associate degree programs.
 The College's goal is to provide high quality education and training in all of its courses, regardless of the program of study.
 Flexibility in planning a course of study, along with experienced advisors, assists our students reach educational goals.
 Transfer Programs Barton is fully accredited by the Higher Learning Commission, therefore credits earned are accepted by most colleges and universities in the United States.
 By following the information provided by the Transfer Equivalency Program a student will be able to carefully plan an associate degree program, which will transfer without loss of credit.
 Students should utilize the expertise of academic advisors on campus, as well as information gained by contacting colleges and universities concerning degree requirements within the appropriate departments or colleges.
 Students who plan to transfer to a four-year college or university, but are uncertain of the area of specialization or major, should consider taking general education courses required by most colleges or universities.
-Visit with an academic advisor concerning the "Transfer and Articulation Agreement" which provides a guide to general education planning for students transferring to in-state colleges or universities.
+Visit with an academic advisor concerning the "Transfer and Articulation Agreement" which provides a guide to general education planning for students transferring to instate colleges or universities.
 Careful planning in cooperation with an academic advisor will result in a smooth transition from Barton to the transfer school.
 Barton students who have transferred to four-year colleges and universities have consistently done as well or better than the students who started at that four-year institution.
-Career Technical Education Programs (Certificates & Degrees) Career technical education offers students an opportunity to pursue certificate and degree programs designed to prepare them for employment in the workplace and/or transfer to a university.
-The subject matter is relevant to the real world, promoting employability traits that range from job-related technical skills to workplace ethics and soft skills.
-Many of Barton's programs serve as a career pathway link from secondary to post-secondary education.
-Career technical education also assists individuals already in the workplace with training and retraining that enhances their current workplace skills.
-Retraining may assist with career advancement and/or placement into a transitional career.
+Career Technical Education Programs (Certificates & Degrees) Career technical education offers students an opportunity to pursue certificate and degree programs designed to prepare them for employment and/or transfer to an university.
+The subject matter is relevant to the real world, promoting essential skills that range from job-related technical skills to workplace ethics and soft skills.
+Many of Barton's programs serve as a career pathway link from secondary to postsecondary education.
+Career technical education also assists individuals already in the workplace, providing training options that enhance current workplace skills, while supporting potential career advancement or transitional careers.

 Barton develops and updates its programs in collaboration with advisory committees.
-Representatives share input with program directors from a business and industry perspective, which ensures applicable career learning in and outside of the classroom.
-Many programs provide students with professional career learning experiences.
+Industry representatives share information that ensures curriculum which mirrors the expectations of employers.
+Many programs offer student career learning experiences.
 Whether students are pursuing certificate and/or degree completion or are preparing to transfer, they are strongly encouraged to work closely with their program advisor.
-All of Barton's career technical education programs have specialized advisors serving to assist students.
+All of Barton's career technical education programs have advisors available to assist students.
 General Education The General Education program provides a foundation for personal enrichment and achievement.
 A broad selection of courses is available to explore a variety of interests.
 These courses are designed to become a part of a transfer program.
 The essential objective of general education is to educate the individual student to be a rational and humane person.
 Associate Degree Programs The associate degree is a nationally recognized degree awarded upon the successful completion of a minimum of 64 credit hours with a cumulative grade point average of 2.0 or better in an approved educational program.
 Students will want to review with an academic advisor the several degree options available at Barton.